 - If you have a personal well, you must assume that the water is undrinkable even if it appears clear and is odourless.
 Until you can determine whether your well water is safe to drink, boil it vigorously for one minute before drinking it, or drink bottled water.

 - If you suspect chemical contamination, do not drink the water.
 Moreover, boiling water exposed to chemical contamination, especially to hydrocarbons, is not recommended.
 In this situation, bottled water is the only solution.

 Food and medications

-In the event of a power outage, verify that food has not spoiled before consuming it.
-Throw out any food that shows signs of deterioration.
-Consult Panne de courant et alimentation - quoi garder et quoi jeter (French only) for information on deciding what to keep and what to throw out from your refrigerator and freezer.
+In the event of a power outage, check the quality of food before eating it.
+Throw out any food with signs of deterioration.
+Consult Panne de courant et alimentation - quoi garder et quoi jeter (French only) for information on deciding what to keep and what to throw out from your refrigerator and your freezer.

 For the same reason, do not take any medications that are to be stored in a cool place but could not be.
 Return them to the pharmacy.